thisandagain/strainer/README.md

 });
 ```

 This affords the use of other modules to aid in evaluating the filter.
-Here's an example using the [deep-equal]() module:
+For example, using the [deep-equal]() module:
 ```javascript
 var deep        = require('deep-equal'),
     strainer    = require('strainer');